rwwiv/teachmeto-demo/README.md

 - Availability for an instructor is a simple list of Datetime objects in the database schema.
 - Users are stubs without auth fields.
-- The app has no useful landing page
+- The app has no useful landing page.
-- Listing images are static and not tied to the listing model
+- Listing images are static and not tied to the listing model.
-- The thumbnail for the listing video is a static image served locally
+- The thumbnail for the listing video is a static image served locally.
-- The 404 page follows the system theme but the rest of the app does not
+- The 404 page follows the system theme but the rest of the app does not.
-- Most buttons simply alert on click
+- Most buttons simply alert on click.
-- Time panel is simply at bottom of page on mobile
+- Time panel is simply at bottom of page on mobile.
-- Extra listing images are hidden on mobile
+- Extra listing images are hidden on mobile.